Could I Be At Risk Of Brexit Deportation?

 There are campaign groups like The 3 Million who are raising awareness of the plight of the EU nationals living in the UK, while also shining a light on those British citizens living overseas.
 The issue of EU nationals rights is tied in with the rights of those British citizens who have made their home overseas, so many people are calling for policy makers to refrain from using both sides as bargaining chips during the negotiations.

-If you’ve been affected by the Brexit vote, get in touch with one of our immigration team today so we can help answer some of your questions.
+If you think you may be affected by the Brexit vote, get in touch with one of our immigration team today so we can help answer some of your questions.
+From April, we are able to offer free of charge reviews of deportation documents as part of our service for those who may be, or have already been impacted by deportation.